* Bunds fall after Friday's U.S. consumer data

 By Marius Zaharia

-LONDON, May 20 (Reuters) - German Bunds fell on Monday after forecast-beating U.S. consumer sentiment data last week dented appetite for low-risk assets.
+LONDON, May 20 Safe-haven German Bunds fell on Monday after forecast-beating U.S. consumer sentiment data last week, but a bleak outlook for the euro zone was expected to limit losses.

-Friday's data eased worries that the U.S. economy could slow down markedly due to government spending cuts and prompted investors to speculate the Federal Reserve may scale back its bond buying programme later this year.
+Friday's data eased concern the U.S. economy could slow markedly due to government spending cuts and prompted investors to speculate the Federal Reserve may scale back its bond buying later this year.

 Lloyds strategists said in a note talk of the Fed tapering off bond purchases could fade soon as the central bank was "dominated" by dovish policymakers who would only change their stance if there was evidence of sustainable U.S. growth.

-Lloyds therefore recommended buying U.S. Treasuries over Bunds and betting on a narrowing of the 10-year yield spread between them from the three-year high of 64 basis points hit on Friday.
+Lloyds recommended buying U.S. Treasuries over Bunds and betting their 10-year yield spread would narrow from the three-year high of 64 bps hit on Friday.

 Other analysts see the spread widening further.